lustre-labs/lustre/pages/guide/04-spa-deployments.md

 There are multiple ways to deploy a Lustre SPA with GitHub Pages.
 For this guide we will focus on automated deployments using GitHub Actions.
 We will build our application with `lustre_dev_tools` and use the GitHub Actions workflow to deploy our application.

+> **Note**: when deploying with GitHub Pages, remember that your application will be served at `https://<username>.github.io/<repository>`.
+The `<repository>` part of the URL is important as you will need to update the `<script>` tag in `index.html` to point to the correct file.
+In the Hello World example, this would be `/<repository>/priv/static/app.mjs`.
+Otherwise, your application will not load and you will see a 404 error in the browser console.

 ### Setting up GitHub Pages

 1. Go to your repository settings on GitHub.